1953–54 Northern Rugby Football League season: Final

 The Championship Final was played between Warrington and Halifax on 8 May (three days after the epic Challenge Cup re-play) at Maine Road before a crowd of 36,519.
 The match was televised by the BBC and it was a tremendous defensive effort that helped Warrington to a narrow 8–7 win, with Bath kicking 4 goals.

 Challenge Cup

 The 1954 Challenge Cup was the 53rd staging of rugby league's oldest knockout competition, the Challenge Cup.
 It featured clubs from the 1953–54 Northern Rugby Football League season and is notable for its Final which had to be replayed before possibly the largest crowd in rugby league history.

+County cups

+St. Helens beat Wigan 16–8 to win the Lancashire County Cup, and Bradford Northern beat Hull F.C.
+7–2 to win the Yorkshire County Cup.